oatlog/oatlog/doc/report/main.typ

 #TODO[what does egglog and eqlog do?]

-=== Merging rules (in HIR, not trie)
+=== Merging rules with identical premises

 #NOTE[Not implemented yet.]

-#TODO[semi-naive *evaluation*]

-It is very rare that the user provides rules with identical premises, but with semi-naive we produce many very similar rules that can potentially be merged.
-To merge rules, we compare the premise of the rules and if they are equal replace them with a rule that combines the actions of the original rules.
+It is very rare that the user provides rules with identical premises, but with semi-naive evaluation we produce many very similar rules that can potentially be merged.
+To merge rules, we compare the premises of the rules and, if they are equal, replace them with a rule that combines the actions of the original rules.

 === Magic sets